 The turtle beach Elite pro comes at an affordable price, so it tries to get an outstanding balance between features, comfort, and audio quality.
 The let down here is its mediocre microphone and use of plastic ear cups.
 Nonetheless, but the Elite Pro sounds excellent and is very comfortable to wear for long periods.

 The Astro A40 TR by Astro is arguably one of the best gaming headsets in the market right now.
 This headset is relatively easy to recommend for serious audiophiles who have one priority and that is the sound quality.
 As far as design goes, it sadly takes a hit.
 There is not much to talk about the design, its a standard looking headset nonetheless.

 The Build Quality, however, is top notch.
-It is built really strong and some drops here is unlikely to affect it.
+It is built strong, and some drops here is unlikely to affect it.
 The construction is very well thought out.
 With that comes the side pieces on each ear cups.
 These are removable and can give you a more open feeling sound.

-For the 7.1 surround sound, you have to buy the Mix Amp Pro and you have to spend some extra on it cash but the default quality is really good even without the 7.1 surround sound.
+For the 7.1 surround sound, you have to buy the Mix Amp Pro, and you have to spend some extra on its cash, but the default quality is excellent even without the 7.1 surround sound.
 This is the headset to buy if you can’t seem to compromise on the sound quality.

 But for that, you are indeed giving up some features here and there.
 But for the price tag that this headset is available on, there’s hardly another deal that can outdo this headset.
 The only downsides being that the microphone is mediocre and very nasally and the design won’t be satisfying anyone anytime soon.
 The price despite being justified is a bit on the expensive side as compared to some other headsets in the same category.